On a Broad Reach

 My heart pounded a little faster.
 I just knew.
 “They’ll be his two daughters.”
 I said.

-We arrived at the drawings and I found myself confronted with the past – although the girls were younger here than when I’d first met them – looking at the faces of two, innocent and happy faces, their characters so lovingly and perfectly captured in a few, skillfully placed strokes.
+We arrived at the drawings and I found myself confronted with the past, although the girls depicted here were younger than when I’d first met them.
+I was looking at the faces of two, innocent and happy faces, their characters so lovingly and perfectly captured in a few, skillfully placed strokes.
 My heart was touched by the memory of our friendship with this young family.
-I stood there dressed as a city slicker supposedly in professional ‘corporate’ hyper-mode, but with a tear or two rolling down my cheek.
-I felt sad at David’s passing, happy with the memories, a little protective of the girls, proud of the artist.
-Satisfied.
+I stood there dressed as a city slicker supposedly in professional corporate mode, but with a tear or two rolling down my cheek.
+I felt sad at David’s passing, happy with the memories, a little protective towards his girls, proud of the artist.
+I was blessed through my feelings of humanity.

-My thoughts were challenged as I was reminded that it is the quitessence of subject, place and emotion that an artist or photographer is trying to capture and portray…..and expensive equipment is certainly no guarantee of success or a substitute for passion and skill.
+My thoughts were challenged as I was reminded that it is the quitessence of subject, place and emotion that an artist or photographer is trying to capture and portray.
+I was also reminded that expensive equipment is certainly no guarantee of success or a substitute for passion and skill.

-David Poole demonstrated that with a pencil and a piece of paper, as did that other David when he slew Goliath with a simple stone and sling.
+David Poole demonstrated something of real value with just a pencil, a piece of paper, and a few lines.
 The most rewarding pleasure is often gained from the most simple of things rather than from the most hi-tech and complex.
 Sail vs power.
+It makes me think of that other David when he slew Goliath with the simplicity of a stone and sling.

-Try sometimes using whatever is to hand or limiting the equipment you use.
+It is sometimes better to use whatever is to hand, or even limiting the equipment you use.

 “What was that one thing?” the young boy enquired.